lando07/AMD-7000-Series-VFIO/README.md

 `/etc/libvirt/hooks/qemu.d/win10/release/end/revert.sh`

-Now, with that text editor with root priveliges, go to `/etc/libvirt/hooks/kvm.conf` and add these 2 lines, and replace xx with your gpu ID you passed through earler, it could be `01`, in my case it was `2d`, but it could be any 2-digit hexadecimal number:
+Now, with that text editor with root privileges, go to `/etc/libvirt/hooks/kvm.conf` and add these 2 lines, and replace xx with your gpu ID you passed through earlier, it could be `01`, in my case it was `2d`, but it could be any 2-digit hexadecimal number:

 ```
 VIRSH_GPU_VIDEO=pci_0000_xx_00_0